Contact Details

 Animal Behaviour (Psychology of Animals)

-QualificationStatement of Attainment
+Qualification Statement of Attainment

-OPEN LEARNING COURSE: STUDY ANIMAL BEHAVIOUR
+STUDY ANIMAL BEHAVIOUR

 Learn about the psychology of animals

-• Students of Psychology (Animal study has long been a foundation for understanding human behaviour)
+• Students of psychology (animal study has long been a foundation for understanding human behaviour)

-• People who work with animals (Farms, Wildlife, Pets)
+• People who work with animals (farms, wildlife, pets)

-• Animal Owners, Animal lovers
+• Animal owners and animal lovers

-• Laying a foundation to understand Animal Training
+• Laying a foundation to understand animal training

 This course will develop your understanding and ability to modify the behaviour of domestic animals.